nudgebg/egvinsulin/docs/README.md

 ## Troubleshooting
 - Ensure the raw data folders are named correctly to match the patterns in the script.
-You shouldn't need to rename the folders after you extracted the study datasets from jaeb.
+You shouldn't need to rename the folders or zip archivesafter you downloaded the datasets.
 - Check the console output for any warning or error messages.